varianter/variant.no/README.md

 background: url("data:image/png;base64,...");
 ```

+### Sanity TypeGen

+[TypeGen for Sanity](https://www.sanity.io/docs/sanity-typegen) was considered for this project in september 2024.
+At that time, it was not considered a good fit.
+This was mainly because of the tool being in beta, and concerns regarding ownership and flexibility of type definitions.
+See [TYPEGEN.md](TYPEGEN.md) for more details on the lessons learned.

 ### Troubleshooting

 - Sanity Preview: While the Sanity preview functionality is not fully optimized, it currently meets the essential requirements.